 Kafé uprostřed is particularly interesting for its non-traditional environment, thus appeals to younger customers.
 This café is located on the famous Prostřední Street, which connects Masarykovo and Mariánské square.
 The café has gained its popularity thanks to its outdoor seating in the courtyard, where speeches, concerts, or short theatre plays take place during the summer.
 The café also actively communicates with its customers on Facebook and Instagram, on the contrary, there is no website promotion.
 Opening hours are Monday to Friday from 8 a.m. to 6 p.m.
 The café is closed on weekends.
 In terms of price, this café ranks among the average.
-Customers consider the cramped interior, narrow assortment, and lack of credit card payment to be the main weakness of the café (Kafe uprostřed, 2021).
+Customers consider the cramped interior, narrow assortment, and lack of credit card payment to be the main weakness of the café.
+The final mark of this company is 8.